RangiLyu/nanodet/README.md

 ### Super fast and lightweight anchor-free object detection model.
 Real-time on mobile devices.

-* ⚡Super lightweight: Model file is only 1.8 mb.
+* ⚡Super lightweight: Model file is only 1.8 MB.
 * ⚡Super fast: 97fps(10.23ms) on mobile ARM CPU.
 * 😎Training friendly:  Much lower GPU memory cost than other models.
 Batch-size=80 is available on GTX1060 6G.
 * 😎Easy to deploy: Provide **C++ implementation** and **Android demo** based on ncnn inference framework.